JeffML/the_blog/content/posts/2019-11-04-netlify-functions-firebase-and-graphql-strung-together-at-last.md

 };
 ```

-And the response will show in a window alert box:
+And the mutation response will show in a window alert box:

 ![](/media/screenshot-2019-11-06-at-11.50.01-am.png "Alert box with document written noted")